 Description

-From Aschbach-Markt, this stage of the Sonntagberg route leads us southwest past Schramelhof and Wipfelhof, and after a not too long hike, we reach the small community of Krenstetten with its beautiful pilgrimage church dedicated to Saint Mary.
-Beyond the hamlets of Markstein and Bierbaumdorf, we cross the Url, walk along railway tracks for some time, and shortly after reach the so-called "Vierkanter Gottes", the Benedictine Abbey Seitenstetten.
-The monastery, located in the midst of the Mostviertel hilly landscape, has shaped people, culture, and nature for centuries and houses baroque art treasures as well as a particularly beautiful historic monastery garden with themed gardens and paths (e.g., the "Via Rosa").
-Passing between the abbey and the monastery garden, we leave Seitenstetten along a narrow birch-lined road and then turn left onto a path bordered by pear trees.
-At Hofing, a longer ascent to Blümelsberg (526m) begins.
-We pass traditional four-corner farms, pear trees, and a deer enclosure and enjoy a wonderful view of the surrounding landscape.
-At the Karl-Lammerhuber viewpoint (large stone by the roadside), we enjoy a magnificent view of Biberbach and the gentle hill landscape of the Mostviertel before starting the descent and continuing towards Rosenau.
-In Rosenau, a visit to the Military History Museum is highly recommended before the strenuous ascent to Sonntagberg.
-But at the top, tired pilgrims are richly rewarded for their efforts by the magnificent sight of the Sonntagberg pilgrimage basilica and can first enjoy the splendid views.
+From Aschbach-Markt, this stage of the Sonntagbergweg leads us in a south-westerly direction past Schramelhof and Wipfelhof and after a short hike we reach the small village of Krenstetten with its beautiful pilgrimage church dedicated to St. Mary.
+Behind the hamlets of Markstein and Bierbaumdorf, we cross the Url river, walk along the railroad tracks for a while and after a short hike reach the so-called "Vierkanter Gottes", the Benedictine monastery of Seitenstetten.
+Situated in the middle of the Mostviertel hills, the monastery has shaped people, culture and nature for centuries and is home to baroque art treasures as well as a particularly beautiful historic monastery garden with themed gardens and paths (e.g. the "Via Rosa").
+We leave Seitenstetten on a narrow road lined with birch trees between the abbey and the abbey garden and then turn left onto a path lined with pear trees.
+At Hofing, a long ascent to the Blümelsberg (526m) begins.
+We pass traditional Vierkanter farms, pear trees and a game reserve and enjoy a wonderful view of the surrounding landscape.
+At the Karl-Lammerhuber-Blick (large stone on the side of the path), we enjoy a wonderful view of Biberbach and the gentle hilly landscape of the Mostviertel region before descending and continuing towards Rosenau.
+In Rosenau, a visit to the Military History Museum is particularly recommended before we start the strenuous ascent to Sonntagberg.
+At the top, however, we weary pilgrims are amply rewarded for our exertions by the magnificent sight of the Sonntagberg pilgrimage basilica and enjoy the wonderful views.

 Starting point of the tour